shannonmoeller/deduce/README.md

 #### Dispatchers

-TODO - Dispatchers are automatically created based on reducer names.
+TODOC - Dispatchers are automatically created based on reducer names.
 Like Redux actions, reducer names should be globally unique.

 ## Why?